aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-specified-worksheets-to-pdf/_index.md

 ## **Reorder Worksheets to PDF**

-If you want to reorder sheets (e.g., in reverse order) to PDF without modifying the source file, you can achieve this by passing reordered sheet indices to [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option.
+If you want to reorder sheets (e.g., in reverse order) to PDF without modifying the source file, you can achieve this by passing reordered sheet indices to the [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option.

 ```c++
 #include <iostream>